 Want to know more?

-At Linux Academy, we offer a ton of fantastic learning content for Elastic products.
+From creating beautiful visualizations to managing the Elastic Stack, Kibana markdown visualization helps you get the most of your data.
+At A Cloud Guru, we offer a ton of fantastic learning content for Elastic products.
 Get a brief overview of all the products in the Elastic Stack with the Elastic Stack Essentials course.
 Or get to know the heart of the Elastic Stack, Elasticsearch, with the Elasticsearch Deep Dive course.
 When you’re ready, prove your mastery of the Elastic Stack by becoming an Elastic Certified Engineer with our latest certification preparation course.
-All of these courses are packed with Hands-On Labs and lessons that you can follow along with using your very own Linux Academy cloud servers.
+All of these courses are packed with Hands-On Labs and lessons that you can follow along with using your very own A Cloud Guru cloud servers.
 So what are you waiting for?
 Let’s get Elastic!